What is case-based reasoning (CBR)?

 Case-based reasoning (CBR) is an experience-based approach to solving new problems by adapting previously successful solutions to similar problems.
-Addressing memory, learning, planning and problem solving, CBR provides a foundation for a new technology of intelligent computer systems that can solve problems and adapt to new situations.
-In CBR, the “intelligent” reuse of knowledge from already-solved problems, or cases, relies on the premise that the more similar two problems are, the more similar their solutions will be.
+Addressing memory, learning, planning and problem solving, CBR provides a foundation for a new type of intelligent computer system that can solve problems and adapt to new situations.
+In CBR, the "intelligent" reuse of knowledge from already-solved problems or cases relies on the premise that the more similar two problems are, the more similar their solutions will be.

-CBR developed its roots in the work of artificial intelligence theorist and cognitive psychologist, Roger Schank, and his students at Yale in the late 20th century.
-The researchers studied the problem-solving ability of humans and found that most people assemble solutions based on earlier experiences with similar situations.
+CBR developed its roots in the work of artificial intelligence (AI) theorist and cognitive psychologist, Roger Schank, and his students at Yale in the late 20th century.
+These researchers studied the problem-solving ability of humans and found that most people assemble solutions based on earlier experiences with similar situations.

 With applications spanning fields ranging from machine learning to medicine to law, CBR is accomplished by gathering case histories and implemented by identifying significant features that describe a case.
 CBR systems can "learn" by acquiring new knowledge as cases.
 This, along with the application of database techniques, makes it easier to maintain large volumes of information.

-- Retrieve- Gathering from memory an experience closest to the current problem.
+- Retrieval.
+Gathering from memory an experience closest to the current problem.

-- Revise- Evaluating the use of the solution in the new context.
+- Revision.
+Evaluating the use of the solution in the new context.

-- Retain- Storing this new problem-solving method in the memory system.
+- Retaining.
+Storing this new problem-solving method in the memory system.

 Comparison to other techniques